shivannis/xandr-docs-public/xandr-docs/articles/data-providers/where-to-direct-your-integration-inquiries.md

 ---
 title: Where to Direct Your Integration Inquiries
-description: In this article, learn step-by-step instructions on where to direct your integration inquiries. ms.custom: data-providers ms.date: 10/28/2023
+description: In this article, learn step-by-step instructions on where you can direct your integration inquiries. ms.custom: data-providers ms.date: 10/28/2023
 ---